yduman/yduman.dev/content/posts/nestjs-testing-disable-logging.md

 ]
 +++

 This post will be very short.
-I want to share on how to deal with the Logger class when running NestJS unit tests.
-In one of our projects, we had a small issue, that when running tests, the logger would start logging when certain branches of the code.
-Obviously, these branches should log when running on production, but for tests, we didn't care and it was noise.
-The solution was fairly simple.
+I want to share one approach on how to deal with the Logger class when running NestJS unit tests.
+In one of our projects, we had a small issue, that when running tests, the logger would start logging when certain branches of the code were reached.
+Obviously, these branches should log when running on production, but for tests, we didn't care much.

 ## Example Scenario